Federal Tax Lien: How to Solve the Problem

 If you do see a federal tax lien on your credit report, be sure to dispute it with the credit bureaus.

-Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Georgia, Illinois and throughout the country.
-Our services include tax return preparation, tax planning for businesses and individuals, IRS tax problem resolution, IRS audits, sales tax, and small business accounting and bookkeeping.*
+Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago and throughout the country.
+Our services include tax return preparation, tax planning for businesses and individuals, estates and trusts, IRS tax problem resolution, IRS auditssales taxes, small business accounting, and bookkeeping clean up services

 Massey and Company CPA